Kronos-Integration/endpoint/README.md

 ### isConnected

-Are we connected to a endpoint
+Are we connected to a endpoint.

 #### Parameters